 Conducted by: Department of Labor-Wage and Hour Division (DOL-WHD)

-Purpose: These visits check compliance with the Fair Labor Standards Act (FLSA), including minimum wage, overtime pay, recordkeeping, and classification of employees vs. independent contractors.
+Purpose: These visits ensure compliance with the Fair Labor Standards Act (FLSA).
+They cover minimum wage, overtime pay, recordkeeping, and the classification of employees versus independent contractors.

 IRS payroll tax audit: